s1eepingp0wder/flask-boilerplate/README.md

 `export FLASK_APP=flask_boilerplate`
 `export FLASK_ENV=development`

 Finally, run `flask run`.
 The server should open on 127.0.0.1:5000.
-You should see "Hello Dentz."
-(Dentz is me)
+You should see "Hello World."